 With support from Oregon Health Authority and leadership from the University of Oregon, the Oregon Prevention Coalition was formed.

 Since its first meeting in the summer of 2020, the coalition has created a space for staff to build relationships, receive training, and garner statewide collaboration.
-The coalition meets on the first Tuesday of each month and averages one training each quarter.
+The coalition meets on the fourth Tuesday of each month and averages one training each quarter.

 Initially focused on public, four-year institutions, as of winter 2021 the coalition is expanding to community colleges.
 Eventually, the coalition will encompass the state’s private colleges and universities.

 Mission and Vision

 Mission: The mission of the Oregon Prevention Coalition is to support healthy campus communities through evidence-based prevention and intervention, education, destigmatizing recovery, increased access to services, and collaboration across the state.

 Vision: We envision an Oregon in which all college students have access to the necessary resources to develop a healthy relationship with substance use and their mental health.